Zasilkovna/prestashop/README.md

 - PrestaShop version 1.7.x.
 - If you have problems using the module, please contact us at [support@packeta.com](mailto:support@packeta.com).

-### Supported functions
+### Provided functions
-- Integration of widget for pickup points selections in the eshop cart.
+- Integration of [widget v6](https://widget.packeta.com/v6) for selection of pickup points in the e-shop cart.
+- Support for pickup points of external carriers.
 - Address delivery via Packeta external carriers.
+- Information about the selected pickup point/carrier in the PrestaShop order detail.
+- In the PrestaShop order detail, it is possible to change the selected pickup point using the v6 widget.
+- Display of information about the selected pickup point in the last step of the order, in the "order confirmation" email, and the order detail view of the registered user.
-- Automatical export of orders to the Packeta system.
+- Automatic export of orders to the Packeta system.
 - Export orders to the CSV file, which can be imported in the [client section](https://client.packeta.com/).

+### OPC support
+- One Page Supercheckout from [Knowband.com](https://www.knowband.com/prestashop-one-page-supercheckout?search=supercheckout)

+In case you are using another third-party cart module, please write to [technicka.podpora@zasilkovna.cz](mailto:technicka.podpora@zasilkovna.cz).
+Packeta module may not work with another OPC module.

-### Limitations
+### Further module limitations
 - Module does not currently support multistore.
-- The module is intended only for PrestaShop cart.
-If you use a one-page checkout module for a third-party cart, the module may not work properly.

 # Modul pro PrestaShop 1.7